syssoft-os/Linux-Kernel-Module/README.md

 # Linux-Kernel-Module
-Example implementation of an Linux kernel module
+Example implementation of an Linux kernel module.